Skip to main content

 The Internet Age (1990s)

-1995 Java James Gosling "Write once, run anywhere" Foundational
+1995 Java James Gosling (Sun Microsystems) "Write once, run anywhere" with JVM Foundational Standard for enterprise applications

 The Modern Era (2000s-Present)